sisungo/euola-vm/README.md

  - Socket in `libraw`
  - euolaVM Executable Ball Binary
  - Print backtrace on `panic!` when `std::backtrace` went stable
+ - Encryption in `libraw`

 ## Portability
 The following platforms are tested:
     x86_64-unknown-linux-musl

+The following platforms are successfully built:
     x86_64-pc-windows-gnu

+The following platforms are planned to test:
+    x86_64-unknown-freebsd